nus-sps/modules.sp3172/Assessments and Assessors.md

 ### Final presentation (20%, individual)

-Duration: Each group will be allocated a 25-minute time slot, comprising of 15 minutes of presentation, 7 minutes of Q&A and 3 minutes of buffer time to set up the slides and to pack up after the entire presentation.
+**Duration**: Each group will be allocated a 25-minute time slot, comprising of 15 minutes of presentation, 7 minutes of Q&A and 3 minutes of buffer time to set up the slides and to pack up after the entire presentation.

-Attendance: All students should arrive punctually and attend the whole duration of SP3172 congress.
+**Attendance**: All students should arrive punctually and attend the whole duration of SP3172 congress.
 Non-compliance will result in marks deduction on the overall SP3172 score.

 ### Continual assessment (10%, individual)

-Submission instructions
 The Continual Assessment is a form of evaluation of the student’s contribution to the project work in the host PI lab and this is graded by the host laboratory PI.

-Grading component: The CA grading includes general work attitudes (attendance, initiative and self-motivation), problem solving ability, presentation/communication of ideas, and data analysis during the duration of the project.
+**Grading component**: The CA grading includes general work attitudes (attendance, initiative and self-motivation), problem solving ability, presentation/communication of ideas, and data analysis during the duration of the project.
 Students are recommended to be consistently and actively involved in their project and maintain favourable group dynamics with other members of the group.

-Duration: The duration over which the continual assessment takes place will be the entire course of the project, from start to end.
+**Duration**: The duration over which the continual assessment takes place will be the entire course of the project, from start to end.
 However, the actual grading of the continual assessment component will take place in the same week as the congress.

 ### Learning reflections (10%, individual)